nastyavolkm/nodejs2023Q2-service/README.md

 ## Open Postman and check functionality

+## To run test, install NPM modules

+npm install

 ## Testing
-After application running open new terminal and enter:
+After application is running open new terminal and enter:

 To run all tests without authorization